Resilent Flooring

 What Is Resilient Flooring?

-Resilient flooring is all about sustainability, durability, affordability, and style.
-It encompasses a surprisingly wide variety of hard surface flooring products – from vinyl and linoleum to rubber/synthetic rubber and cork.
+Resilient flooring embodies sustainability, durability, affordability, and style.
+It encompasses a surprisingly wide variety of hard surface flooring products, including vinyl, linoleum, rubber, synthetic rubber, and cork.

-Resilient flooring is designed to be resistant to stains (eg; food, dirt and liquids) and water, and comfortable to stand and work on.
-Some floors are treated with an upper layer of wax to make them even more stain resistant and easier to clean.
-This flooring also resists penetration by water, making it less likely to become a breeding ground for mold and mildew, which can make a home unhealthy to be in.
-It also reduces the risk of damage to the subfloor.
+Designed to resist stains (such as food, dirt, and liquids) and water, resilient flooring is comfortable to stand on and work with.
+Some products are treated with an upper layer of wax to enhance their stain resistance and ease of cleaning.
+This flooring also prevents water penetration, reducing the likelihood of mold and mildew growth, which can create an unhealthy home environment.
+Additionally, it helps minimize the risk of damage to the subfloor.

-Unlike brittle tiles made of minerals, resilient flooring is made of material that has some elasticity, giving the flooring a degree of flexibility called resilience.
-The flooring is available in large sheets or pre-cut tiles, and either comes with pre-applied adhesive for peel-and-stick installation or requires adhesive to be troweled on to the substrate.
-Thus, compared to truly hard floor surfaces like stone which are referred to as “non-resilient”, resilient flooring can seem somewhat “cushiony” when you walk on it.
-It comes in tiles and rolls (called sheet flooring in the trade).
+Unlike brittle tiles made of minerals, resilient flooring is composed of materials that possess elasticity, providing a degree of flexibility known as resilience.
+The flooring is available in large sheets or pre-cut tiles, with options for peel-and-stick installation using pre-applied adhesive or requiring adhesive to be troweled onto the substrate.
+In contrast to truly hard surfaces like stone, which are referred to as “non-resilient,” resilient flooring feels somewhat “cushiony” underfoot.
+It comes in both tiles and rolls (commonly referred to as sheet flooring in the industry).